How to Unclog Vent Pipe on Roof and Detecting The Issues

 a.
 There is a sound of gurgling and sputtering from the toilet

-The inadequate airflow due to the vent size or blockage is causing the pressure of plumbing to be higher than the air pressure in the bathroom.
-Therefore, when the toilet is flushed, it causes sputter and gurgles because water fights against a higher pressure.
+The inadequate airflow due to the vent size or blockage is causing the pressure of the plumbing to be higher than the air pressure in the bathroom.
+Therefore, when the toilet is flushed, it causes sputters and gurgles because water fights against a higher pressure.

 b.
 The draining process goes slowly

-The rising pressure in the drainpipe is causing the water to not be drained at the normal rate.
-Thus, the sinks and tubs are doing to drain slowly, which indicates the blocked, clogged, or undersized vent.
+The rising pressure in the drainpipe is causing the water to drain at a slower rate.
+Thus, the sinks and tubs are draining slowly, which indicates a blocked, clogged, or undersized vent.

 c.
 Strong gas smell from the sewer

-All plumbing drains are equipped with traps to allow the water blocks sewer gases to enter the building.
+All plumbing drains are equipped with traps to allow the water to block sewer gases from entering the building.
 If the pressure in the drain is too high, the water will pour out.
 It leaves the gases and their odors to penetrate the inside part of the building.

 How to Clean Vent Pipe on Roof